lastlogin-net/decent-auth/README.md

 * Simple
 * Compiled to WebAssembly (using [Extism][extism]) so it can run in many languages (currently supports Rust, Node.js, and Go.
-New implementations can be implemented in <1000 lines of code).
+New implementations can be added in <1000 lines of code).
 * Focus on decentralized login protocols (currently supports OpenID Connect, ATProto OAuth, Fediverse OAuth, email, and QR code)